 Okains Bay Museum is a museum for the community and for all Aotearoa New Zealand.
 Protecting our taonga and our collections is equally as important as keeping our community of visitors, volunteers and staff safe.

-When visiting, please wear a mask or face covering over their nose and mouth, and maintain a physical distance of 1-metre from others not in their group.
+When visiting, please wear a mask or face covering over your nose and mouth, and maintain a physical distance of 1-metre from others not in your group.
 The NZ COVID Tracing QR code will be available for you to use should you wish.

 Current opening hours are on our home page.